Reaper1-1/async-storage/docs/api/db-naming.md

 ### Web

-On Web, `databaseName` corresponds directly to the name of the IndexedDB database.
+On the Web, `databaseName` corresponds directly to the name of the IndexedDB database.
-The `async-storage` grouping is abstracted away, but the uniqueness of the name is still guaranteed.
+Although the `async-storage` grouping is abstracted away, the name remains unique across instances.

 Example: